 While the timings depend on the architecture or clock rate of the processor, the common characteristics of the timing is that there is always a timing gap for the page mapping types across different types of processors.
-Furthermore, the minimum number does not depend on the OS settings.
-On running the experiment over multiple environments (different OSes, or under the Xen hypervisor), we discovered that the timing is the characteristic of the
+Furthermore, the minimum timing does not depend on OS settings.
+By running the experiment over multiple environments (different OSes, or under the Xen hypervisor), we discovered that the timing is characteristic of the processor and did not depend on the software settings (see §4.4).